NunoSilva8/si-23-dev-challenge/README.md

 ### Frontend

 The frontend is also written in [Typescript](https://www.typescriptlang.org/) and is a [React App](https://react.dev/) that interacts with the backend's API.
+For styling, I decided to challenge myself and tried for the first time the [Styled Components](https://styled-components.com/) library.

 ## Run the project